-1 - About SSE 2
+About this guidance 02

-2 - Aim of this document 2
+Aim of this document 02

-3 - Organisational boundaries included for this reporting period 2
+Organisational boundaries included for this reporting period 03

-4 - Organisational business units excluded from inventory 3
+Organisational business units excluded from inventory 04

-5 - GHG Reporting Criteria 3
+GHG Reporting Criteria 05

-5.1 - GHG emissions source inclusions 3
+GHG emissions source inclusions 05

-5.2 - Carbon intensity for electricity generation 5
+Carbon intensity for electricity generation 06

-5.3 - GHG conversion factors
+GHG conversion factors 15

-5.4 - GHG emissions source exclusions 17
+GHG emissions source exclusions 16

-5.5 - GHG emissions calculations and results
+GHG emissions calculations and results 16

-6 - Water reporting criteria 18
+Water reporting criteria 17

-6.1 - Water source inclusions 18
+Water source inclusions 17

-1 - About SSE
+ABOUT THIS GUIDANCE

-SSE plc is one of the UK and Ireland's leading energy companies, involved in the generation, transportation and supply of electricity and in the extraction, storage, transportation and supply of gas.
-Its purpose is to responsibly provide the energy and related services needed now and in the future.
-Its vision is to be a leading provider of energy and related services in a low-carbon world.
-Its strategy is to create value for shareholders and society from developing, owning and operating energy and related infrastructure and services in a sustainable way.
+SSE plc is one of the UK and Ireland's leading energy companies, involved principally in the generation, transmission and distribution of electricity; and also in the supply of energy and related services to customers.

+Its purpose is to provide energy needed today while building a better world of energy for tomorrow.
+Its vision is to be a leading energy company in a net zero world.
+Its strategy is to create value for shareholders and society in a sustainable way by developing, building, operating and investing in the electricity infrastructure and businesses needed in the transition to net zero

-2 - Aim of this document
+AIM OF THIS DOCUMENT

-This document details the reporting approach used by SSE plc (SSE) to report on GHG emissions and water usage during the financial year (1 April 2018 to 31 March 2019) as a result of operational activities undertaken by the SSE Group.
+This document details the reporting approach used by SSE plc (SSE) to report on GHG emissions and water usage during the financial year (1 April 2020 to 31 March 2021) as a result of operational activities undertaken by the SSE Group.